HOME / chatterbox: Gossip, speculation, and scuttlebutt about politics.

 House of Representatives:

-This "blended" health care bill was assembled from versions that cleared three committees (see below).
+This “blended” health care bill was assembled from versions that cleared three committees (see below).
 Click here for the bill text as released by Speaker Pelosi on Oct.
-29., here for a Nov.
-3 "manager's amendment" from Rep. John Dingell (the bill's lead sponsor) that made a few minor changes, here for last-minute modifications to the manager's amendment, and here for an amendment sponsored by Rep. Bart Stupak, D.-Mich., and adopted on the House floor, 240-194 (roll call), barring virtually any insurer participating in the exchange from offering coverage for abortions.
+29., 2009; here for a Nov.
+3 “manager’s amendment” from Rep. John Dingell (the bill’s lead sponsor) that made a few minor changes; here for last-minute modifications to the manager’s amendment; and here for an amendment sponsored by Rep. Bart Stupak, D.-Mich., and adopted on the House floor, 240-194 (roll call), barring virtually any insurer participating in the exchange from offering coverage for abortions.
+(The Stupak amendment didn’t make it into the final bills passed in March 2010.)
 Click here for a log of all actions taken on the blended House bill.

 Click here for a summary of amendments submitted to the House rules committee, listed alphabetically by sponsor.
 Click here for the rule on the House vote, which passed, 242-192 (roll call).
 The rule set the terms for the floor debate and, most significantly, allowed for a vote on the Stupak anti-abortion amendment, on whose passage the U.S. Conference of Bishops conditioned support for the House bill.
 Click here for why the Stupak amendment was a crummy deal.

-Click here for a nifty New York Times chart listing the 39 House Democrats who voted against the bill, with additional information about their background and their districts.
-One of the 39 nays came from Ohio Rep. Dennis Kucinich, a stalwart single-payer advocate.
-He opposed the bill because he thinks it's too kind to private insurers.
+Click here for a nifty New York Times chart listing the 39 House Democrats who voted against the bill on Nov.
+7, with additional information about their background and their districts.
+One of the 39 nays came from Ohio Rep. Dennis Kucinich, a stalwart single-payer advocate (he later supported the bill in the final March 2010 votes).
+Kucinich opposed the bill because he thought it was too kind to private insurers.
 The rest came from mostly conservative members.
 Thirty-one of them represent districts that went for McCain; 22 are from southern states; 14 are freshmen; and 12 of them represent districts where 20 percent of the nonelderly or more lack health insurance.
 (Special shout-out to Oklahoma Rep. Dan Boren, who voted nay even though 29 percent of his nonelderly constituents lack health insurance.
-Boren opposed the bill because "the worst thing we could do during a recession is raise taxes" and because "the public option would ultimately lead to a single-payer health care system.")
+Boren opposed the bill because “the worst thing we could do during a recession is raise taxes” and because “the public option would ultimately lead to a single-payer health care system.”)

-Click here for a statement from the sole Republican who voted in favor, Louisiana Rep. Anh "Joseph" Cao.
-This was achieved partly by an apparent promise from President Obama to consider boosting Louisiana's Medicaid payments and forgiving its community disaster loans.
-Passage of the Stupak anti-abortion amendment (see above) also helped win Cao's vote.
+Click here for a statement from the sole Republican who voted in favor on Nov.
+7, Louisiana Rep. Anh “Joseph” Cao.
+This was achieved partly by an apparent promise from President Obama to consider boosting Louisiana’s Medicaid payments and forgiving its community disaster loans.
+Passage of the Stupak anti-abortion amendment (see above) also helped win Cao’s vote.
+(Cao opposed the bill in the March 2010 votes.)

 House Ways and Means Committee.
 Here is the text of the bill as passed by the Ways and Means committee on July 17, 23-18, and here is a summary of Ways and Means' specific changes to the original bill (text, summary) as introduced by Ways and Means, Education and Labor, and Energy and Commerce prior to markup.
 For an early "discussion draft" of the tri-committee bill prior to the House bill's introduction, click here.
 For an even earlier outline, click here.